Pit (game): The Bear and the Bull

-At the end of a round, the Bull and Bear each impose a 20-point penalty on any non-winning player holding them.
+At the end of a round, the Bear and the Bull each impose a 20-point penalty on any non-winning player holding them.
 It is possible for a player's score to go below zero.

-The Bull and Bear may be traded singly or together, either by themselves or with a group of cards in the same commodity.
-However, the four-card maximum for a single trade still applies.
+The Bull and Bear may be traded individually or with any number of cards of one commodity.
+However, the four-card limit for a single trade still applies.